Night Nurse (comics)

 Night Nurse is a comic-book series published by Marvel Comics in the early 1970s.
 Linda Carter, one of the series' three central characters, previously was the lead of an earlier Marvel series, Linda Carter, Student Nurse, published in 1961.
-Other central characters included Georgia Jenkins and Christine Palmer; both Linda Carter and Christine Palmer would later be explicitly incorporated into the larger 616 Marvel Universe comics.
+Other central characters included Georgia Jenkins and Christine Palmer; both Carter and Palmer would later be incorporated into the larger 616 Marvel Universe comics.

 Carter later adopted the name Night Nurse for herself, and in this incarnation, first appeared in Daredevil #58 (May 2004), as a medical professional specializing in helping injured superheroes.

-Dr. Strange: The Oath, by writer Brian K. Vaughan and artist Marcos Martín, is a 2007 five part limited series that co-starred Linda Carter as Night Nurse alongside Dr. Strange.
+Dr. Strange: The Oath, by writer Brian K. Vaughan and artist Marcos Martín, is a 2007 five part limited series that co-starred Linda Carter as Night Nurse alongside Doctor Strange.

 Christine Palmer appears in the Marvel Cinematic Universe films Doctor Strange (2016) and Doctor Strange in the Multiverse of Madness (2022), portrayed by Rachel McAdams.
 Additionally, McAdams voiced an alternate timeline version in the Disney+ animated series What If...?
 (2021).

-Linda Carter and her later Night Nurse role as a medical professional for superheroes were also amalgamated into the character Claire Temple (portrayed by Rosario Dawson), who appeared in the Marvel's Netflix television series as a combination of Linda Carter (the “Night Nurse”) and the comic character Claire Temple set in the MCU.
+Elements of Linda Carter are incorporated into the character Claire Temple (portrayed by Rosario Dawson), who appeared in the Marvel's Netflix Daredevil series.